My Side of the Island: Staying Off-grid on a Scottish Island

 During a week of unseasonably warm weather, I had the entire south side of the island to myself, except for a couple of hikers, who I invited in for tea.

-I ate breakfast while watching Sea Eagles hunt, read by the light of a Candelabra in the evening, and gazed at dark skies from my hammock in the attic at night.
+I ate breakfast while watching White–tailed Sea Eagles hunt, read by the light of a candelabra in the evening, and gazed at dark skies from the hammock in the attic at night.

-I felt like Sam Gribley in the Children's book My Side of the Mountain—I just needed to befriend a Sea Eagle, and my escape from the grown-up world would be complete.
+I felt like Sam Gribley in the children's book My Side of the Mountain—I just needed to befriend an eagle, and my escape from the grown-up world would be complete.

 Of course, these wild escapes come at a price: a two-hour hike carrying a week's worth of food and supplies over the hill from the ferry quay.